 Fruit Garnish Options

-You can also garnish your margarita with fruit.
+You can also garnish your margarita with fresh fruit.
 Typically, margaritas pair well with a lime, but there are other options too.
 Using different fruits as a garnish can help you choose the type of rim you want.
 So, let’s talk about some other options besides lime.

 Consider using sweet fruits like strawberries or mangoes, which make great garnishes for a sweet addition to your margarita.
-If you want something sour, consider a kiwi or pineapple to add a more intense flavor to your drink.
+If you want something sour, consider a kiwi or pineapple to add a more intense flavor to your refreshing drink.

 There are many different garnish options for a margarita, and each one can help bring a different subtle flavor to the drink.
 So, garnish your margarita depending on what flavor you prefer, and try out some different options to find your favorite.